Jacob Meyers Player Props: Astros vs. Athletics

 Jacob Meyers At The Plate

-- Meyers has 12 doubles, a triple, seven home runs and 22 walks while hitting .227.
+- Meyers is hitting .227 with 12 doubles, a triple, seven home runs and 22 walks.

-- Meyers has picked up a hit in 53.6% of his 69 games this year, with more than one hit in 17.4% of them.
+- Meyers has picked up a hit in 37 of 69 games this season, with multiple hits 12 times.

-- In 10.1% of his games this year, he has hit a home run, and 2.8% of his trips to the plate.
+- Looking at the 69 games he has played this year, he's went deep in seven of them (10.1%), and in 2.8% of his trips to the plate.

-- Meyers has had at least one RBI in 21.7% of his games this season (15 of 69), with two or more RBI six times (8.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Meyers has picked up an RBI in 21.7% of his games this season, with more than one RBI in 8.7% of his games.
+He has also driven in three or more runs in two contests.

-- In 26 of 69 games this year, he has scored, and four of those games included multiple runs.
+- In 26 of 69 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.